upamapsb/Upama/public/data/README.md

 ### 🗂️ Download our complete COVID-19 dataset : [CSV](https://covid.ourworldindata.org/data/owid-covid-data.csv) | [XLSX](https://covid.ourworldindata.org/data/owid-covid-data.xlsx) | [JSON](https://covid.ourworldindata.org/data/owid-covid-data.json)

 Our complete COVID-19 dataset is a collection of the COVID-19 data maintained by [_Our World in Data_](https://ourworldindata.org/coronavirus).
-We will update it daily throughout the duration of the COVID-19 pandemic.
+We will update it daily throughout the duration of the COVID-19 pandemic (more information on our updating process and schedule [here](https://github.com/owid/covid-19-data/blob/master/scripts/HOW-WE-UPDATE.md)).
 It includes the following data:

 | Metrics                     | Source                                                    | Updated | Countries |
 |-----------------------------|-----------------------------------------------------------|---------|-----------|